Kong/docs.konghq.com/app/plugins/key-authentication.md

 `key`<br>*optional* |         | You can optionally set your own unique `key` to authenticate the client.
 If missing, the plugin will generate one.

 <div class="alert alert-warning">
   <strong>Note:</strong> It is recommended to let Kong auto-generate the key.
-Only specify it yourself if you are migrating an existing system to Kong, and must re-use your keys to make the migration to Kong transparent to your consumers.
+Only specify it yourself if you are migrating an existing system to Kong.
+You must re-use your keys to make the migration to Kong transparent to your Consumers.
 </div>

 ### Using the API Key